ArriaData2Text/arria-qliksense-add-in/README.md

 - Narratives are fully interactive:

-   In selections within visuals
+   - In selections within visuals

-   With filters and drill-downs
+   - With filters and drill-downs
 - Narratives created for any type of data-driven visual, or even for underlying data not visualized in your report

 - Narratives created that draw on data from as many visuals as you like

-- Your words, your thinking, your logic – it’s these that determine the NLG you are embedding, not generic, pre-written templates

-   You create the narrative – for your specific use case, about the domain in which your expertise resides
-- The NLG is available in published dashboards on the web (outside Qlik Sense)

 **Features:**